maksart72/18_price_format/README.md

 $ python format_price.py 1999.999
 > 2 000.00
 ```
-or use it as a external module
+or use it as an external module
 ```
 from format_price import format_price
 ```